bgamari/ghc-wiki-import/commentary/compiler/core-syn-type.md

 The Core language is GHC's central data types.
-Core is a very small, explicitly-typed, variant of System F.  The exact variant is called System FC, and described by our paper [
+Core is a very small, explicitly-typed, variant of System.
+The exact variant is called System FC, and described by our paper [
 System F with equality coercions](http://research.microsoft.com/~simonpj/papers/ext-f).
 (Note: the move to FC was done in Autumn 2006, but earlier versions of GHC had a very similar language.)